Externoak/Ansible-FTP-Openfire/README.md

 ![alt tag](http://i.imgur.com/hBQ3rjP.png)

 Vagrant with Ansible to create 3 virtual machines with vsftpd + Openfire and Mysql + LDAP on remote hosts.
-All machines are connect through an internal network although each machine has a public IP address asigned by DHCP.
+All machines are connect through an internal network although each machine has a public IP address assigned by DHCP.

-During the instalation ansible will prompt a series of variables for futher customization.
+During the installation ansible will prompt a series of variables for futher customization.

 # How to run: